 I mean I am not all that outwardly excitable of a guy.
 But I do have my own way of showing excitement for my life.
 I am excited to be living in my families first house.
 I am very excited to meet my baby girl when she finally enters the world probably within the next month.
 I am also excited about watching the progress come together on My Life Experiment blog!

-I remember when I first entered recovery.
-I was certainly not an excited guy, I was broken.
-What I was, was a nervous wreck!
+When I first entered recovery, I was certainly not an excited guy, I was broken, and a nervous wreck!
 Many years of bottling up my potential had me needing to be on Depression and Anxiety Medications, and still having a difficult time with my nerves.

 I mention that part of my life because it shows me that not taking healthy risks had a horrendous impact on my mental, physical and emotional health.